CBD and Asthma: Part 1

 Read on to CBD and Asthma: Part 2

 In this first part we have discussed, briefly, where hemp and CBD have been and why CBD is making a bigger comeback than high-waisted jeans.
 We hear so much about how CBD will solve all our problems from the marketing.
 Is that really the case though?
-How does CBD work in our body?
-How does it interact with our asthma?
+How does CBD work in our body and how does it interact with our asthma?
 Are all CBD products the same?
 Read on to part 2 so you can be an educated consumer.